College Partial Reopening from 15th June

 The government have released further details on how grades will be awarded.

 Schools and colleges are being asked to "make a fair and objective judgement of the grade they believe a student would have achieved had they sat their exam this year".
 Teachers will take into account class work, home work, mock results, non-exam assessments and any other record of performance before submitting a students grade to the exam board.
 Exam boards will standardise the judgements once grades have been submitted, so it is possible the grade submitted to the exam board will change.
 These grades will be equal to grades awarded in previous years, and universities are expected to be flexible in line with the new grading system.

 Students who disagree with their final grade will be allowed to sit an exams early in the 2020/21 academic year.
-There will also be a process in place to appeal a grade, although details have not yet been published.

 The Department for Education has launched a new helpline.
 Staff, parents and young people can contact the helpline as follows:

 Opening hours: 8am to 6pm (Monday to Friday)